-1 .
-Where are the most deaths because of climate change?
-2 What does the word 'insufficient' mean?
+1. Where are the most deaths because of climate change?
+2. What does the word 'insufficient' mean?
 What countries are critically insufficient in addressing climate change?
 Do these nations have a high number of deaths or a low number of deaths?
-3 What countries emit the most CO2?
+3. What countries emit the most CO2?
 Are these countries going to be affected by climate change the most?
-Statio on 2: .
-What are some environmental impacts of burning fossil fuels?
-2 .
-How do we get our fossil fuels out of the Earth?
+Station 1.
+2: What are some environmental impacts of burning fossil fuels?
+2. How do we get our fossil fuels out of the Earth?
 How does this process affect our environment?
-3 If more countries burn more fossil fuels, what is going to happen to our climate?
-4 .
-Draw a feedback loop for question number 3: Statio 1 on 3: .
-What percentage of the world's energy is fueled from fossil fuels?
-2 .
-Why are fossil fuels so popular?
-3 Why are fossil fuels attractive?
+3. If more countries burn more fossil fuels, what is going to happen to our climate?
+4. Draw a feedback loop for question number 3: Station 1.
+3: What percentage of the world's energy is fueled from fossil fuels?
+2. Why are fossil fuels so popular?
+3. Why are fossil fuels attractive?
 If you were a growing nation, would you want to use them?
-4 Do developed countries or developing countries use the most fossil fuels?
+4. Do developed countries or developing countries use the most fossil fuels?
 How do you think developed nations become 'developed'?

-Station 4: 1.
-What energy sources are the cheapest to use AT FIRS T?
-2. What energy sources are the cheapest in the long-term ?
+4: Watch first the video from 00:00-01:45 What does the video suggest that developing countries do?

+2. Why aren't all of the developed nations switching to renewable energy right away? the second video Developing countries may be upset with developed countries because they had a right to a.
+Is it fair for developed nations to tell other countries what to do?
+Statioı 1.
+2. What energy sources are the cheapest in the long-term?
 3. Would you rather have money now?
-Or wait 50 years to poor until you are 65 years old? o have a lot of money?
-Do you want to be With your idea from #3, so should countries invest in re money NOW? newable now when they can have more Station 5: 1.
-Should the poorer nations be allowed to use fossil fuels e?
-How would this benefit them?
+Or wait 50 years to have a lot of money?
+Do you want to be poor until you are 65 years old?
+4. With your idea from #3, so should countries invest in renewable now when they can have more money NOW?
+Statioı 1.
 2. Obama says WE need to use renewable energy - who do you think he is referring to by we?
-3. In the second quote, Obama says this generation need since we already feel the effects.
-With that in mind, sho continue to burn fossil fuels?
-NOW MAKE A DECISION - Should developing nations be able to use fossil fuels?
+3. NOW In the second quote, Obama says this generation needs to do something about climate change since we already feel the effects.
+With that in mind, should this generation allow countries to continue to burn fossil fuels?
+MAKE A DECISION - Should developing nations be able to use fossil fuels?

-Now think about what nations are most affected by climate change?
+Write lessor a detailed, one paragraph CER below.
+Use at least 2 pieces of evidence from today's n.
+Close Now think about what nations are most affected by climate change?
 If we allow them to burn fossil fuels, what do you expect to happen to their countries in the future?

-2. Draw a feedback loop for question #2

-3. There are consequences to both decisions.
-List a consequence of the claim / decision you made How would you address this problem?
+2. Draw a feedback loop for question #2 3.
+There are consequences to both decisions.
+List a consequence of the claim / decision you made.
+How would you address this problem?

-Read the comic strip online about what is happening in Syria:

-What is happening and why?

-How would you react if this happened to you?

-STATIONS RESOURCES

 STATION 1.